psgivens/cspscanner/README.md

 ## Action Items

+I would like to make this much more automated.
+I would classify this as Proof of Concept.
+In order to get to Minimal Viable Product, it will need to

+* proxy and report with simple `docker run` commands
+* load the csp from a text file
+* configure the firefox with the mitmproxy CA from the launch screen
+* generate a json file which cuold be read by other systems.

+Beyond MVP, I would like automation

 * Spider an application through the proxy
+* Authentication to be stored in a key-ring
+* Sticky Session
+* Potentially record and replay a session
-* Generate a report
+* Storing results in a database

-* Make this a simple `docker pull` situation
-* Add content security policy through configuration file
+## Lessons learned

+* mitmproxy:clientplayback.py blows up if we have an addon which automatically responds to a request.